SuperteamDAO/earn/CONTRIBUTING.md

     ```
 4. Set up your `.env` file.
   - Start by copying the `.env.example` file to a new file named `.env`.
 This file will store your local environment settings.
+  - Use openssl rand -base64 32 to generate a key and add it under NEXTAUTH_SECRET in the .env file.
   - You have to set up resend to run the app:
-    - [Resend](https://resend.com): To obtain your `RESEND_API_KEY` and `RESEND_EMAIL`, visit the Resend dashboard.
-These credentials are essential for integrating with Resend's services in your project.
+    - [Resend](https://resend.com): To obtain your `RESEND_API_KEY`, visit the Resend dashboard.
+This credential is essential for setting up Email Auth.
 5. Start Developing
     ```bash
     pnpm dev